loveplay1983/dual-models-RAG-chatbot/readme.md

 - Fix the copy function to make it available in chat history, too.
 - <s>Remove the mixed language display, which just for fun right now.</s>
 - <s>Chat history should only display the recent discussions. </s>
-- Maybe we can show the r1 reasoning typing aswell, which is useful for better understanding.
+- Maybe we can show the r1 reasoning typing aswell, which is useful to understand how do model think.
+- Add button to visualize the context embedding for more intuitive understanding
+- Examine the search engine results and context embedding acquisition to find possible ways to improve generated outcomes.